REGULAR EVENTS

 Bioblitz

-The first Kukutaaruhe Bioblitz day was held on 13th November 2020.
-Students and teachers from local schools and members of the community attended.
-They all experienced a variety of science activities, including:
+The first Kukutaaruhe Bioblitz day was held on 13th November 2020 and has now become an annual event.
+Students and teachers from local schools and members of the community regularly attend.
+They all experience a variety of science activities, including:

 · finding kokopu in the stream.